 The World´s Oldest Nativity Scene

 In Germany nativity traditions are also important in local culture.
 Usually German nativity scenes are made from wood.
 The oldest nativity scene is located in a Bavarian monastery in the village of Flussen.
-It´s manager is from the mid 13th century.
+It´s manger is from the mid 13th century.
+Also in Germany, Cologne has a traditional Nativity Scene Tour every December.

 Nativity in Spain

-Although the first static nativity scenes are dated in the 13th century.
+Although the first static nativity scenes are from the 13th century.
 It wasn´t until much later that nativity scenes where made with loose individual figures.
 Like the ones we recognise today.

-Did you know the Spanish word for Betheleham is Belen?
+Did you know the Spanish word for Bethelehem is Belen?
 Which is also their name for a Nativity Scene.

 Other important traditions across Spain are Christmas Markets.
 At these festive stalls you can purchase new figures for your Nativity scene each year.
 In Barcelona Fira de Nadal outside the Cathedral is the most well known one.